Pansiere/pansiere/README.md

 ---

 - **🔭 Currently studing on:** PHP development and enhancing my knowledge in cybersecurity.
-- **🌱 Learning:** Programming in PHP and other technologies related to security and systems administration.
+- **🌱 Learning:** Programming in PHP and other technologies related to security, systems administration and WEB applications.
 - **⚡ Fun fact:** I'm a Linux user

 ---